Sharps Injury Prevention: Needlesticks, Scalpels, And Glass

 Premier has a long-standing commitment to worker safety, including prevention of occupational needlestick injuries.
 Premier’s work in needlestick injury prevention began with the launch of the Premier Safety Institute in 1999.
 For nearly two decades, the Premier Safety Institute® has provided information and resources to assist healthcare organizations in protecting workers from bloodborne pathogen exposure through percutaneous sharps injuries.
 The following documents describe Premier’s history of support for sharps safety and needlestick prevention.

 Following a needlestick or other percutaneous injury from a sharp object (e.g., lancet, scalpel, broken glass), the risk of developing an infection will depend on the infectious status of the patient, the immune status of the worker, the severity of the needlestick injury, and the availability and use of appropriate post-exposure prophylaxis.
-CDC provides current information regarding post exposure prophylaxis and also links to the National Clinician’s Consultation Center’s Hotline providing rapid response to injuries.
+CDC provides current information regarding post exposure prophylaxis opens in a new tab.

-Many safety devices designed to prevent sharps injuries — including syringes, phlebotomy devices, lancets, vascular access devices, suture needles, and sharps disposal containers — are available through Premier’s contracts with a wide variety of contracted suppliers.
-Additional information may be obtained at the website from Premier’s electronic catalog, available to Premier members with a password.
+- Sharps safety devices – Many safety devices designed to prevent sharps injuries — including syringes, phlebotomy devices, lancets, vascular access devices, suture needles, and sharps disposal containers — are available through Premier’s contracts opens in a new tab (member login required) with a wide variety of contracted suppliers.